Our Mission

 The Homestead Farm Center Project, a nonprofit 501(c)3 organization founded in 2014, is dedicated to opening opportunities to individuals with disabilities to work, learn, live, and thrive in a rural farm setting.
 Located on 100 acres of the historic Thomas Steele farm in beautiful Taylor County, West Virginia, the farm center offers educational opportunities and work experience in agricultural industries to clients with developmental disabilities.
 Homestead Farm Center’s RURAL (Rural to Urban Agricultural Learning) Initiative is designed to help individuals with disabilities to grow in independence, career readiness, and overall well-being through training in agriculture, organic gardening, environmental stewardship, health and wellness, cooking, and nutrition.
 RURAL helps participants apply the skills they have gained at the Homestead Farm Center to their everyday lives.
 In addition, our clients work on improving their own health and wellness and have access to recreational activities with their peers and families.
 Donations are tax deductible.

-April – October 2023 The RURAL Farm Trainee Program
+RURAL Farm Trainee Program 2026

 Upcoming Events at Homestead Farm Center